 - As of January 1, 2004, truck drivers must follow certain cargo security regulations.

-- Drivers may not drive more than 60 hours on duty over seven consecutive days or more than 70 hours over eight consecutive days.
+- Commercial trucking drivers may not drive more than 60 hours on duty over seven consecutive days or more than 70 hours over eight consecutive days.
 They must take 34 or more hours off duty before starting a new seven- or eight-day period.

 - Drivers must maintain a log of time spent behind the wheel.
 Additional regulations require the use of electronic log devices connected to the vehicle’s engine instead of paper logs.